Center to Advance Toxicology and Chemical Hazard Assessment

 Joshua Robinson, PhD

-Dr. Robinson is the Principal Investigator of CATCHA and an Associate Professor in the UCSF Department of Obstetrics, Gynecology and Reproductive Sciences.
-He has extensive training in toxicology, bioinformatics, neuroscience, developmental biology and in vitro science.
-Dr. Robinson has co-authored over 40 studies in the areas of toxicology, public health, and genomics.
+Dr. Robinson is Principal Investigator and the Director of CATCHA, and an Associate Professor in the UCSF Department of Obstetrics, Gynecology and Reproductive Sciences.

 Jennifer Fung head shot